MRSB Royal Society of Biology

 Jans R., Mottram L., Johnson D., Brown A., Sikkink S., Ross K., & Reynolds N. J. (2013) Lysophosphatidic acid promotes cell migration through STIM1 and Orai1-mediated Ca2+ imobilisation and NFAT2 activation.
 Journal of Investigative Dermatology 133(3):793-802.
 Nature Publishing Group.

-Associate of the British Neuroscience Association (BNA)
+British Neuroscience Association (BNA)

 Areas of Expertise